labex-labs/open-source-labs/rust/rust-book/lab-ch19-01-unsafe-rust/step3.md

 # Dereferencing a Raw Pointer

-In "Dangling References" on page XX, we mentioned that the compiler ensures references are always valid.
+In "Dangling References", we mentioned that the compiler ensures references are always valid.
 Unsafe Rust has two new types called _raw pointers_ that are similar to references.
 As with references, raw pointers can be immutable or mutable and are written as `*const T` and `*mut T`, respectively.
 The asterisk isn't the dereference operator; it's part of the type name.
 In the context of raw pointers, _immutable_ means that the pointer can't be directly assigned to after being dereferenced.

 Different from references and smart pointers, raw pointers: